Using .local Hostnames

 and making sure the address resolves successfully.
 If the the hostname does not resolve, try the following:

-1. Install the avahi packages:
+- Install the

-sudo apt-get install avahi-daemon avahi-dnsconfd avahi-discover avahi-utils
+packages:sudo apt-get install avahi-daemon avahi-dnsconfd avahi-discover avahi-utils

-sudo apt-get install libnss-mdns
+:sudo apt-get install libnss-mdns

-hosts: files mdns4_minimal dns [NOTFOUND=return] mdns4
+has the following line:hosts: files mdns4_minimal dns [NOTFOUND=return] mdns4

-Restart avahi with sudo service avahi-daemon restart and try resolving .local hostnames.
+with sudo service avahi-daemon restart

 Windows 10

-Some applications ship with a Zeroconf service called bounjour including Skype and iTunes.
-Otherwise, the easiest way to install bounjour is to install iTunes.
+is to install iTunes.
 If you don’t want to install iTunes, download the iTunes installer and extract it using 7-Zip or WinRAR.
-There should be a separate bonjour installer in the extracted files.
+There should be a separate bonjour

 Check the service by running